 If your business isn’t yet on social media, design a social profile to match your website and brand.
-Then use the research we’ve done so far, and dig deeper to understand the type of content your audience really wants to receive.
+Then use your Ideal Client Profile and the research we’ve done so far to understand the type of content your audience really wants to receive.

 If you’ll manage your social accounts yourself, it’s important to make a list beforehand of where and how to find content indefinitely, plus how to increase followers and find interested leads organically, who are most likely to visit your website and contact you about services.

 Spend some time each month building your following, sharing relevant, interesting content to your audience, and ensuring that all of your relevant articles and news get shared.